 - In the Call Stack tab, click on any line to jump to that code in the editor.

-By default, the list is arranged by class name.
+By default, the list of allocations on the left is arranged by class name.
 At the top of the list, you can use the drop-down on the right to switch between the following arrangements:

 - Arrange by class: Groups all allocations based on class name.